The Contrast between Emotions & Feelings

 The term emotional intelligence has become popular during the last couple of decades.
 And some people are called emotionally intelligent, because they can readily access their emotions.
 However, if someone claims that they are an emotional person, we instinctively know that they are more likely to be difficult to reason with, especially during disputes involving high emotion, because they are likely to be emotionally self-centred, and consequently more likely to get lost in their emotions, as well as blame others for their upset emotional state.

-On the other hand, those people we see experiencing feelings of kindness, love, compassion and joy, are not dominated by such feelings, but instead are consciously expressing them.
+On the other hand, those who experience feelings of kindness, love, compassion and joy, are not dominated by such feelings, but instead are consciously expressing them.

 When we start to become aware of the contrast between emotions and feelings, by noting when we use the word emotion, or the word feeling, we will begin to uncover and realise the differences between them.